HemuManju/integrated-gradients-weighted-ica/docs/index.rst

 ..
-Explainability_study documentation master file, created by sphinx-quickstart.
+Connectivity documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Explainability_study documentation!
+Connectivity documentation!
 ==============================================

 Contents: